anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/shopify-integration.md

 1. Navigate to the Integrations tab in the left-hand menu bar.
 2. In the search field, type "Shopify" to locate the integration.
-3. Click on the Shopify tile and enter the Shopify store name (everything before the `.myshopify.com` part)
+3. Click the Shopify tile and enter your store name (the part before .myshopify.com).

    <Image align="center" src="https://files.readme.io/b09f4f7543e9563394b05cfe29c85470c11c278fea90d35e9fc4cb836dac4e12-Shopify_Install_Page.png" />
-4. Click to `Connect`
+4. Click `Connect`
-5. You will be redirected to Shopify where you would be displayed the permission screens to accept the installation.
+5. You’ll be redirected to Shopify and shown the permission screens—review and approve the installation.
-6. Once the installation is complete, you will be redirected back to Lifesight.
+6. After installation, you’ll be redirected back to Lifesight.
-7. Your data will begin reflecting on your dashboards and in your app’s ‘Profiles’ & 'Segments' modules.
-The complete integration may take up to 24 hours.
+7. Data will begin appearing in your Dashboards, Profiles, and Segments.
+Full synchronization can take up to 24 hours.

 You are now all set to leverage your store data and measure marketing performance based on customer behavior.